reallamona/horizon-community-resource/README.md

 # The Horizon Project

-The Horizon Project is a free community resource for the Horizon series, bringing together speedrunning, glitch hunting, research, guides, tools, discoveries, and technical resources.
+The Horizon Project is dedicated to documenting, preserving, and sharing the technical knowledge that drives the Horizon speedrunning and research communities.

 ## Contributions